 - According to Art.
 18, you can request us to decrease the amount or to cherry-pick the kind of personal data we process.
 As we only store the minimum personal data we require for providing secure access to our services, we physically cannot decrease the amount of personal data we process.
 This hence means we need to fully delete your account.

 - According to Art.
 20, you can request us to transfer all personal data we save.
 As most of your data is encrypted, the only person being able to complete this is you.
 You can export all your data form the cloud in your account settings.
-Due to privacy reasons we permit export of Matrix (Element) chats as this would break the end-to-end encryption.
+Due to privacy reasons we do not permit export of Matrix (Element) chats as this would break the end-to-end encryption.

 - You are allowed to withdraw your consent any time.
 You can always deny future processing of data.